How to Write Your First Resume

 - Other Interests

-- References (people who are your advocates – professional or formal relationships work best)
+- References (people who are your advocates – professional and formal relationships work best)

 Once you have a template, you can begin filling it with important information, such as your name, educational history, work history, and so on.

 When you reach the place where you list your achievements, start each achievement with powerful “action words.”
-Action words are words like “Managed,” “Cataloged,” “Presented” – words that indicate what you performed.
+Action words such as “Managed,” “Cataloged,” “Presented,” are used to introduce the tasks you completed in your previous position.

-Powerful action words that are specifically related to the job you are applying to are able to capture the attention of the hiring manager and draw them in to your achievement.
+Powerful action words catered to the job you are applying to are able to capture the attention of the hiring manager and draw them into your achievement.
+Check out our Ultimate Action Verb List for suggestions by industry.

 Make sure that every word on your resume is professional – including your email address.
 Over 50% of hiring managers have said they have ignored resumes because the email address was unprofessional.
-Check for spelling and grammar, and don’t be afraid to have people you know look at it to make sure that it is accurate.
+Check spelling and grammar, and don’t be afraid to have a friend take a second look.

 It always helps to look at how other resumes are written, and to take advantage of services, like those at Online Resume Builder, to determine if you have created your resume correctly.

-Once you’ve had others look over your resume and you’ve decided that only your best information is included, you are ready to send it in.
+Once you’ve had someone review your resume and determined that only the best information is included, you are ready to send it in.
 Writing your first resume is challenging, but the more you learn about resumes and job seeking, the more you’ll understand what to put in each resume and how to make sure it has the maximum impact.

 For More Information